bunsanweb/http2p/readme.md

 - `gateway-servers.mjs`: command webrtc-star-signalling-server as port 9090 and gateway web server as port 9000
 - `examples/`: example commands with js-ipfs nodes on  node.js runtime
 - `browser/` : example htmls with js-ipfs nodes on browser runtime, these nodes connect to `npm run gateway-servrers`
-- `auto-brwoser-test-example.mjs`: example code for launching signallin-server and gateway web server and file http server, then accessing `browser/hello-http2p-gateway.html` with playwright chromium, and then shutting down them all.
+- `auto-browser-test-example.mjs`: example code for launching signallin-server and gateway web server and file http server, then accessing `browser/hello-http2p-gateway.html` with playwright chromium, and then shutting down them all.

 ## Setup